Below you will find pages that utilize the taxonomy term “Research Institutes”

 Leibniz Institute for Tropospheric Research

 The Leibniz Institute for Tropospheric Research (TROPOS) pursues a clear and globally unique research profile, focusing on aerosols, which are tiny airborne particles, and clouds.
 Although they exist in minimal quantities, aerosols are vital components of the atmosphere, as they play a key role in regulating the Earth’s energy, water, and trace substance balance.
 Human activities can alter the properties of these highly dispersed systems, directly and indirectly affecting humans.
-This can happen both through the health impacts of inhaled particles and droplets, as well as through regional and global climate changes.
+This can happen both through the health impacts of inhaled particles and droplets, as well as through regional and global climate change.

 Institutes of the University of Leipzig

-Leipzig University is organized in 14 faculties with more than 100 institutes.
+Leipzig University is organized into 14 faculties with more than 100 institutes.
 The research topics cover a broad spectrum of disciplines in life sciences, social sciences and humanities, and the natural sciences — with particular strength in the fields of global interactions, (bio-)materials, intelligent materials, biotechnology, mathematical sciences, and biodiversity.

 German Centre for Integrative Biodiversity Research

-Else-Frenkel-Brunswik-Institute for Demokracy Research in Saxony
+Else-Frenkel-Brunswik-Institute for Democracy Research in Saxony

 The Else-Frenkel-Brunswik Institute (EFBI) at the University of Leipzig, founded in the fall of 2020, is named after the psychoanalyst Else Frenkel-Brunswik, whose research tradition the institute follows.
 The EFBI focuses on three key areas of research: attitude research, research in conflict areas, and the documentation of anti-democratic networks.
 Notable studies include the Berlin Monitor and the Leipzig Authoritarianism Studies.
 The results of the institute’s research are presented and discussed in numerous public events.